-Welcome to the Web Site of the Hellenic Archives of Scientific Instruments.
-These pages are maintained in the scope of the Program of History and Philosophy of Science of the Institute of Neohellenic Research, of the National Hellenic Research Foundation.
-The Program is associated to the National Observatory of Athens .
+The website is maintained in the scope of the Program of History, Philosophy and Didactics of Science and Technology of the Institute of Neohellenic Research, of the National Hellenic Research Foundation and the University of Athens.
+The Program is associated to the National Observatory of Athens.

 The historical building of the National Observatory of Athens (the “Sinas” building, named after its 19th century sponsor, Baron George Sinas) is now a history of Astronomy and Earth sciences Museum.
 The Museum presents three thematic exhibitions, “Time and space”, “Astronomy and its measuring instruments” and “Meteorology”.
 In the future, the basement of the Museum will hold a permanent exhibition on the history of seismology and an astro-geophysical historical path will lead the visitor form the Hill of Pnyka, where the Ancient Greek astronomer Meto made his observations, to the Sinas’ building.